Application Gateway configuration overview

 You can centralize SSL certificate management and reduce encryption-decryption overhead for a back-end server farm.
 Centralized SSL handling also lets you specify a central SSL policy that's suited to your security requirements.
 You can choose default, predefined, or custom SSL policy.

 You configure SSL policy to control SSL protocol versions.
-You can configure an application gateway to deny TLS1.0, TLS1.1, and TLS1.2.
+You can configure an application gateway to use a minimum protocol version for TLS handshakes from TLS1.0, TLS1.1, and TLS1.2.
 By default, SSL 2.0 and 3.0 are disabled and aren't configurable.
 For more information, see Application Gateway SSL policy overview.

 After you create a listener, you associate it with a request-routing rule.
 That rule determines how requests that are received on the listener are routed to the back end.